Vietnam Travel Route (3 or 4 weeks)

 Day 1 – 3: Hanoi

 Start your Vietnam route in the buzzing capital of Hanoi!
-This ancient city, centered around the misty Hoan Kiem lake, is home to the best street food on the planet.
+This ancient city, centered around the misty Hoan Kiem Lake, is home to the best street food on the planet.

 Spend at least two days here soaking up the sights, sounds, and flavors of this beautifully chaotic city.
-Get ready to get lost among the beautiful web of narrow streets, with French-style buildings, and bravely attempt to cross the manic roads!
+Get ready to get lost among the beautiful web of narrow streets with French-style buildings, and bravely attempt to cross the manic roads!

-There is an international airport here which serves the rest of the world, as well as domestic flights to other parts of Vietnam.
+There is an international airport here that serves the rest of the world, as well as domestic flights to other parts of Vietnam.
 Because of this, it’s a good place to start on your Vietnam travels.

-Hike through the beautiful nature, among mountains, paddies, and tribal villages, and stay with a local family to experience their way of living.
+Hike through the beautiful nature among mountains, paddies, and tribal villages, and stay with a local family to experience their way of living.
+Between May and September, see the rice fields at their greenest!
+Note: You will have to go back to Hanoi after Sapa before departing for Ha Long Bay.

-Hanoi to Sapa
+Getting from Hanoi to Sapa

 Bus: Regular direct buses depart Hanoi, taking 6 hours.
 This is the cheapest and quickest option.
 Get your bus or train tickets here.